netscaler/netscaler-k8s-ingress-controller/docs/crds/content-routing.md

 A Listener CRD object represents the end-point information like virtual IP address, port, certificates, and other front-end configurations.
 It also defines the default actions like sending the default traffic to a back end or redirecting the traffic.
 A Listener CRD object can refer to HTTPRoute CRD objects which represents HTTP routing logic for the incoming HTTP request.

 For the full CRD definition, see the [Listener CRD](../../crd/contentrouting/Listener.yaml).
-For complete information on all attributes of the Listener CRD, see [Listener.md](Listener.md).
+For complete information on all attributes of the Listener CRD, see [Listener CRD documentation](Listener.md).

 ### Deploy the Listener CRD